 Student employment variables are difficult to estimate because many students do not report their employment status or because colleges generally do not collect this kind of information.
-Employment variables include the following: 1) the percentage of students who are employed while attending the colleges and 2) the percentage of earnings that working students receive relative to the earnings they would have received had they not chosen to attend the colleges.
+Employment variables include the following: 1) the percentage of students who are employed while attending the college and 2) the percentage of earnings that working students receive relative to the earnings they would have received had they not chosen to attend the college.
 Both employment variables affect the investment analysis results from the student perspective.

 Students incur substantial expense by attending the colleges because of the time they spend not gainfully employed.
 Some of that cost is recaptured if students remain partially (or fully) employed while attending.
-It is estimated that 59% of students are employed.39 This variable is tested in the sensitivity analysis by changing it first to 100% and then to 0%.
+It is estimated that 58% of students are employed.37 This variable is tested in the sensitivity analysis by changing it first to 100% and then to 0%.

 The second student employment variable is more difficult to estimate.
-In this study we estimate that students who are working while attending the colleges earn only 81%, on average, of the earnings that they statistically would have received if not attending the colleges.
-This suggests that many students hold part-time jobs that accommodate their attendance at the colleges, though it is at an additional cost in terms of receiving a wage that is less than what they otherwise might make.
-The 81% variable is an estimation based on the average hourly wages of the most common jobs held by students while attending colleges relative to the average hourly wages of all occupations in the U.S. The model captures this difference in wages and counts it as part of the opportunity cost of time.
-As above, the 81% estimate is tested in the sensitivity analysis by changing it to 100% and then to 0%.
+In this study we estimate that students who are working while attending the college earn only 83%, on average, of the earnings that they statistically would have received if not attending the colleges.
+This suggests that many students hold part-time jobs that accommodate their college attendance, though it is at an additional cost in terms of receiving a wage that is less than what they otherwise might make.
+The 83% variable is an estimation based on the average hourly wages of the most common jobs held by students while attending college relative to the average hourly wages of all occupations in San Diego County.
+The model captures this difference in wages and counts it as part of the opportunity cost of time.
+As above, the 83% estimate is tested in the sensitivity analysis by changing it to 100% and then to 0%.